tuhalang/tuhalang.github.io/_posts/2022-04-06-Call-vs-Delegate-Call.markdown

 ---
 layout: post
-title: Visibility in Solidity
+title: Call vs DelegateCall in Solidity
 categories: [Smartcontract, Blockchain, Solidity]
-description: Call, DelegateCall in Solidity
+description: Call vs DelegateCall in Solidity
-keywords: Smartcontract, Blockchain, Solidity, Visibility
+keywords: Smartcontract, Blockchain, Solidity, Call, DelegateCall
 ---

 In Solidity, when you want to call other contracts, you can use **call** or **delegateCall** functions.
 So, what are different between **call** and **delegateCall**?